 Alexandre Cabanel, in his own interpretation of her theatrical birth, shows us a very dreamy seductive Venus lazing over gentle waves.
 Interestingly, art historians have often said that the mythological theme of the birth of Venus used by Cabanel was just a pretext to show a painting of a nude figure.
 That is probably true, but to Cabanel’s credit, he ticks all the right boxes, by adhering to official standards of artistic taste and decency of the time.
 Alexandre Cabanel was no fool!
 He was a master painter of historical, classical and religious subjects in the academic style.
 Interestingly, he was also a renowned portraitist, who refused to travel outside his native France to accept work.

 The painting has met some interesting criticism and generally praise over time.
 In short, it created a sensation when it was first shown at the Salon (art exhibition) of 1863, where it was bought by the French Emperor, Napoleon III, for his own private collection.
 I imagine that Cabanel’s Venus probably still stirs the imagination, for those lucky enough to see the painting in person at the Musee d’Orsay.
-Whether we glimpse the goddess, as an object of desire or simply for her beauty is up to the viewer?
+Whether we glimpse the goddess, as an object of desire or simply for her beauty, is ultimately up to the viewer.